 Ok, rain is where the Colorado Springs climate lacks.
 Normally, during the summer, we get thunderstorms in the afternoon which clears up for the rest of the evening.
 But since 2002, this has only been the norm for about three or four years.
 Rain is scarce, leaving the open areas dry and often brown by July or August.
 But when we do get rain it is a very welcomed site.
 Sometimes it can be intense with heavy downpours or hail, so we watch the radars closely and if there is a chance for hail, we cover all our delicate plants.

 Humidity in Colorado Springs is very low most of the year.
 During the two or three rainy weeks in the summer, is the only time the humidity will remain above 50%.
 You will seldom see your ice cold drinking glass sweating, which is a tall tale sign of high humidity in the air.
 Because of this, the hottest days can be uncomfortable indoors, but manageable in the shade.
 For a couple weeks in the summer, you can expect temperatures in the mid 90’s.
 This is the only time we find it necessary to turn on the air conditioning, and even then it is only from about 2:00 PM until 7:00 PM when the sun sets behind the mountains and cools off the air.
 It can really be a lifesaver you know, as I couldn’t think of anything worse than being stuck in a warm house.
 Even though we only use the air conditioning when it is hot and humid, we still need to make sure that it works as it should, because it won’t do us any good if we come to use it and it’s broken.
 That’s why I look for a company that specializes in air conditioning and ac repair near me in plenty of time.
 At least we know it’s working efficiently this way and allows us to have a few hours to cool down in the evening.
-An attic fan makes night time sleeping comfortable bringing cooler outside air into the home.
+I know that in the humidity people can be desperate to sort out their air conditioning unit, but there is always a chance a ‘con man’ is around the corner, so using A Trusted AC Repair Company to get it sorted will mean a better outcome and not the need to call someone out again days later.
+An attic fan makes night time sleeping comfortable, bringing cooler outside air into the home.
+Luckily if that ever were to break, we know to get in contact with an electrician in Buford, or someone more local to us, to come and repair it for us straight away, but fingers crossed this never happens.
+I don’t think I could cope with the humidity in the evenings!
 When our family visits from the Midwest, they often comment that during the hottest temperatures, it still feels 20 degrees cooler than where they live because of the low humidity.
 I like to brag that we never have bad hair days (at least if your hair is affected by humidity).

 Yes, this can be a bit of a problem for those who have breathing issues or smoke or have smoked for extended periods of time in the past.
 If you or your doctor are concerned about the altitude and your body’s ability to handle it, we recommend an extended visit before purchasing a home.
 It is also recommended that you load up on drinking water a couple days before your arrival to ward off altitude sickness.